barmaleii77-hub/PneumoStabSim-Professional/docs/ai_assistants.md

 - After each code change, execute the full `make check` suite and at least one representative application launch (`make run` or `python app.py`) on the same platform where the modifications were made to validate runtime behaviour.
+- Cross-platform parity is mandatory: `make cross-platform-test` (Linux) and `python -m tools.task_runner cross-platform-test` (Windows) must both pass for every change set before it is shared or committed.

 ## 7. Documentation Practices
 - Update relevant guides (`START_HERE.txt`, `QUICKSTART.md`, etc.) when workflows change.